technofocus-pte/msfbrciqdepth/Cloud_slice/Labguides/Usecase 01/Usecase01.md

-5. On the lower ribbon of your **KQL database**, click on **Get data**, then select **Local file** to upload files from your local system into the database.    ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/msfbrciqdepth/refs/heads/main/Cloud_slice/Labguides/Usecase%2001/media/image34.png)
+5. On the lower ribbon of your **KQL database**, click on **Get data**, then select **Local file** to upload files from your local system into the database.
+    ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/msfbrciqdepth/refs/heads/main/Cloud_slice/Labguides/Usecase%2001/media/image34.png)

-6. Select the target option to ingest data into a new table, click + New table, and enter a table name as +++FreezerTelemetry+++.
+7. Select the target option to ingest data into a new table, click + New table, and enter a table name as +++**FreezerTelemetry**+++.

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/msfbrciqdepth/refs/heads/main/Cloud_slice/Labguides/Usecase%2001/media/image35.png)